Corporation tax rates

 A reminder that the plan is that, under the scheme, limited companies, unincorporated business and landlords will have to use online software to report their income and expenses to HMRC at least quarterly.

-From April 2019, all VAT registered businesses with a turnover in excess of the VAT threshold (£85,000) will be required to file their VAT returns through compliant software under making tax digital.
-They will no longer be able to manually type figures into the HMRC website.
-There will be bridging software available to allow businesses keeping their records in Excel to file under MTD.
+From April 2019, all VAT registered businesses with a turnover in excess of the VAT threshold (£85,000) have been required to file their VAT returns through compliant software under making tax digital.

 Businesses can claim an annual investment allowance” (AIA) when they buy plant and machinery for use in the business.
-The current limit is £200,000, which means that businesses can claim an immediate tax write down of the first £200,000 of expenditure every year.
-The AIA will be increased to £1,000,000 for two years from 1 January 2019.
+The standard limit is £200,000, which means that businesses can claim an immediate tax write down of the first £200,000 of expenditure every year.
+The AIA was temporarily increased to £1,000,000 for two years from 1 January 2019.
+It will revert to £200,000 from 1 January 2021.

-For asset purchases in excess of the AIA, expenditure goes into one of two pools – the main rate or the special rate pool, with current writing down allowances of 18% and 8% respectively, on a reducing balance basis.
-The rate for the special rate pool will be reduced to 6% from April 2019.
+For asset purchases in excess of the AIA, as well as some non-qualifying expenditure such as cars, expenditure goes into one of two pools – the main rate or the special rate pool, with current writing down allowances of 18% and 6% respectively, on a reducing balance basis.

-From Budget Day, 29 October 2018, a new capital allowance (the Structures and Buildings Allowance) will be available, at a rate of 2%, for new qualifying non-residential structures and buildings on a straight-line basis.
+From Budget Day, 29 October 2018, a new capital allowance (the Structures and Buildings Allowance) was introduced, at a rate of 2% for new qualifying non-residential structures and buildings on a straight-line basis.
+This allowance was increased to 3% in Budget 2020.

 Off Payroll Working